KDE/kphotoalbum/README.md

 KPhotoAlbum
 ===========

+For a quick overview, see [KPhotoAlbums page on apps.kde.org](https://apps.kde.org/de/kphotoalbum/).
-For information about KPhotoAlbum, see the home page at https://www.kphotoalbum.org/
+For more information about KPhotoAlbum, see the home page at https://www.kphotoalbum.org/

 ## Continuous Integration Results